-Modern prose (texts drawn from Unit 2 in the full A Level) and Modern drama (This text will also be used in the coursework for the A Level, to enable full co-teachability).
+Modern prose (texts drawn from Unit 2 in the full A Level) and Modern drama (this text will also be used in the coursework for the A Level, to enable full co-teachability).
 Two separate essays.

-This is a key subject for students planning to study the humanities, law or languages at university and it highly respected at all major institutions.
+This is a key subject for students planning to study any of the humanities, law, languages, communications, liberal arts or media at university, and as a foundation subject it is highly respected at all major institutions.